-Appendix 1 - Devon Pension Fund Kisk Kegis heren t Risk Cu rrent Risk Risk no. Description of Risk and Potential Impact Impact Likelihood Combined Score Mitigating Controls Impact Likelihood Combined Score Risk Owner Additional Plans Timescale Internal 11 Concentration of knowledge in a small number of officers and risk of departure of key staff, or non-availability due to sickness or other issues. • The risk of losing key staff could lead to a breakdown in internal processes and service delivery, causing financial loss and potential risk to reputation.
-4 3 12 The Investment Manager is able to cover in the absence of the Assistant County Treasurer.
-Knowledge of all tasks shared by at least two team members and can in addition be covered by senior staff.
-Training requirements are set out in job descriptions and reviewed annually with team members through the appraisal process.
-A formal training record for officers is maintained centrally.
-A procedure manual is in place which sets out work instructions for the majority of crucial tasks undertaken.
-4 2 8 Dan Harris knowledge and skills framework relating to officers results in key outcomes being delivered.
-Officers have undertaken the original CIPFA Knowledge and Skills Framework Self-Assessment previously, and will complete The Pensions Regulator Trustee Toolkit for Public Service Schemes by December 2017.
-12 Failure of in-house treasury management practices leading to fraud, corruption or error.
+Risk no. Description of Risk and Potential Impact Image of the second seco nce of the 4 2 8 Mark Ga ninsula roles for a dge and son / Services procedure manual will continue to be refined and I1 Concentration of knowledge in a small number of officers and risk of departure of key staff, or non-availability due to sickness or other issues.
+4 3 12 • The Investment Manager is able to cover in the ab Assistant County Treasurer. • The risk of losing key staff could lead to a breakdown in internal processes and service delivery, causing financial loss and potential risk to reputation.
+4 3 12 • The Investment Manager is able to cover in the ab Assistant County Treasurer. • Secondment arrangements, whereby the Head of Pensions and the Investment Manager have swappe period of 1-2 years will improve the sharing of know the resilience of the Fund. ninsula Charlott roles for a Dan Har dge and te Services procedure manual will son / continue to be refined and rris updated on an ongoing basis. number of officers and risk of departure of key staff, or non-availability due to sickness or other issues.Assistant County Treasurer.• The risk of losing key staff could lead to a breakdown in internal processes and service delivery, causing financial loss and potential risk to reputation.Assistant County Treasurer.• Secondment arrangements, whereby the Head of Pensions and the Investment Manager have swappe period of 1-2 years will improve the sharing of know the resilience of the Fund.• Knowledge of all tasks shared by at least two team and can in addition be covered by senior staff. ninsula Charlott roles for a Dan Har dge and te Services procedure manual will son / continue to be refined and rris updated on an ongoing basis.
+A formal training requirements are set out in job description reviewed annually with team members through the process.
+A formal training record for officers is maintained A procedure manual is in place which sets out wor instructions for the majority of crucial tasks undertained and praisal ntrally. n. knowledge and skills framework relating to officers results in key outcomes being delivered.
+Failure of in-house treasury management practices leading to fraud, corruption or error.
 Risk of financial loss & damage to reputation.
-3 3 9 Counterparty transactions are authorised by senior staff outside of the investment team.
-All staff are covered by fidelity insurance up to £15 million Sufficient members in the team to cover absence and leave - a weekly planner is produced in order to review cover requirements.
+All staff are covered by fidelity insurance up to £15 Sufficient members in the team to cover absence a weekly planner is produced in order to review cover requirements.
 Appropriate separation of duties exists.
-Treasury Management Practices are reviewed and updated regularly.
-Up to date financial regulations and practices.
-3 2 6 Mark Gayler
+Treasury Management Practices are reviewed and regularly.
+Up to date financial regulations and practices. hillion d leave - a ayler